anilvashisth/Project2-HTML-CSS-JS/README.md

-# Project2:
+# Project2  : Web Development
               Using HTML,CSS,Java Script (For Frontend Development)
-            Using PHP (For Backend Developemnt)
+              Using PHP (For Backend Development)
               Using MySQL (For RDBMS)